Saint Melangell's Orthodox Church

 The word “rite” refers to the collection of prayers, chants, ceremonies, and devotions that form the sacramental and worshipping life of Christians in their worship of God in a particular place.
 Over the centuries, various rites have developed and been used by Orthodox Christians in different parts of the world.
 Some examples are the Byzantine rite, the Armenian rite, the East and West Syriac rites, and the Roman rite, among many others.
 These have become part of the identity and life of the Christians and cultures that use them.

 Here at St Melangell’s, we use the Gallican Rite in its form as restored for modern-day use by St John of Saint-Denis.
-The Gallican Rite was used in ancient Gaul, which roughly corresponds to modern-day France, Germany, and parts of Belgium and Italy.
+The Gallican Rite was used in ancient Gaul, which roughly corresponds to modern-day France, Germany, and parts of Belgium and Italy, and seems to have been very close to what was used in the British Isles.
 It was among the richest of the Western rites in terms of its texts and ceremonies, sharing certain elements with the worship of the Orthodox East for reasons that are lost in the mists of time.
 Are these similarities due to early eastern influence resulting from trade routes linking east and west?
 Or do they reflect an ancient tradition common to both east and west and which was preserved in Gaul better than many other western rites?
 We may never know.

 What we do know is that many of these customs, often dismissed by some people today as easternisations in an attempt to discredit the authenticity of our restored western rite, already existed in the Orthodox West in the first millennium, and were documented by St Germanus of Paris and St Caesarius of Arles, among others.
 Therefore, the Divine Liturgy, the Divine Office, and the rites for the Sacraments that we serve at our parish sit within the tradition which was known to the Orthodox saints of the west over a thousand years ago.